How To Buy, And Love, The RIGHT RV For You

 Will you be staying out on public land a lot?
 Or will you mostly dwell in campgrounds?

 If you want to be on public lands, watch for RV height and ground clearance.
 Dirt roads are not always flat and level.

 The longer your setup, the more apt you are to drag or to not even be able to get to X spot.
 If you're going to be on dirt roads, try for a higher clearance (and shorter) RV.

 Sure, you will be able to access MOST dirt roads with any RV, up to a point.
 The more adventurous you want to be, the more important this factor is.

 How Many People Will Be Camping?

-If you have a family of four plus two dogs, a tiny Casita Travel Trailer will probably be a mistake.
+If you have a family of four plus two dogs, a tiny Casita camp trailer will probably be a mistake.
 Consider who is using it and how.